 3) Consider including an additional question assessing whether the woman that suffered from physical violence has told someone about it and if so, to whom (use general categories, such as “a friend” – do not ask about specific people or names).

 4) If required for your project’s M&E purposes, you can extend the reference period - for example, to “in the past 2 years” (however, the standard period commonly used in surveys is 12 months).

-5) According to the existing data*, the proportion of women reporting sexual violence from an intimate partner in the past 12 months ranges in different countries from 1% to 44%.
+5) According to the existing data*, the proportion of women reporting sexual violence from an intimate partner in the past 12 months ranges from 1% to 44% in different countries.
 In order to accurately record even smaller changes in the baseline and endline values of this indicator, consider using a larger than usual sample size (so that the margin of error is not larger than 3-4 percentage points).

 6) The Sustainable Development Goals use an indicator that combinates both physical and sexual violence: % of girls and women 15-49 who have experienced physical or sexual violence [by an intimate partner] in the last 12 months.

 7) The guidance for this indicator was developed based on WHO (2005) Multi-country Study on Women’s Health and Domestic Violence against Women and Oxfam (2017) Measuring Women’s Empowerment.

 WHO (2005) Multi-country Study on Women’s Health and Domestic Violence against Women

 Access Additional Guidance

 - WHO (2005) Multi-country Study on Women’s Health and Domestic Violence against Women (.pdf)